The Difference It Makes

 Since 2005, Tree for All partners have:

-- Planted more than eight million native plants—more than a million per year in recent years, as of July 2017.
+Planted almost ten million native plants—more than a million per year in recent years.

 This amount of planting, well-stewarded, is enough to: